The Ring (South Park): Plot

-All the other boys are amazed that Kenny has a girlfriend: fifth grader Tammy Warner.
-Butters hears a rumor that Tammy is a slut because she gave another male student a "B.J." in a T.G.I.
-Friday's parking lot.
-Hoping to spare Kenny's feelings, Stan, Kyle, and Cartman decide to warn him, but are bewildered when Kenny reacts excitedly and happily.
-Kenny invites Tammy to go with him to T.G.I.
-Friday's after school, whereupon she confesses and confirms the rumor.
-Ignoring his delight, she explains that she did it only because she became aroused after watching the Jonas Brothers perform.
-Consequently, Kenny, hoping she will give him a "B.J." as well, takes Tammy to a Jonas Brothers concert at the Pepsi Center.
-His friends are disgusted by his intent; Cartman claims that "the most bacteria-ridden place on the planet is the mouth of an American woman."
+All the other boys are amazed that Kenny has a girlfriend: fifth grader Tammy Warner (Mickey Ramos), (who is evidently the only child whose family is more poor than Kenny's), though Butters hears a rumor that Tammy is a "notorious slut": as she gave another male student a "BJ" 'blowjob' in a TGI Fridays parking lot.
+Hoping to spare Kenny's feelings, Stan, Kyle, and Cartman decide to warn him, though Kenny reacts gleefully to the news: and proceeds to invite Tammy to TGI Fridays after school, whereupon she confesses and confirms the rumor.
+Ignorant to his delight, Tammy explains that she became aroused after watching the Jonas Brothers perform, and thus Kenny deduces he must take Tammy to a Jonas Brothers concert at the Pepsi Center.
+His friends are disgusted by Kenny's promiscuity; Cartman claims that "the most bacteria-ridden place on the planet is the mouth of an American woman."

 After the concert, Tammy and several other girls are invited backstage, assuming the Jonas Brothers want to have sex with them.
-Instead, they convince the girls to wear purity rings as a pledge to abstinence, and tell them to get all of their friends to start wearing them as well because, as Nick Jonas says, "That's just how we roll" (a reference to one of their songs, "That's Just The Way We Roll").
+Instead, they convince the girls to wear purity rings as a pledge to abstinence, and tell them to get all of their friends to start wearing them as well because, as Nick Jonas says, "That's just how we roll" (a reference to one of their songs, "That's Just the Way We Roll").
 To appease his girlfriend, Kenny reluctantly begins wearing a purity ring.
-As Kenny subsequently becomes dull and ceases spending time with his friends, it is revealed that the Jonas Brothers' fearsome, greedy, sadistic, and foul-mouthed boss, Mickey Mouse, is forcing them to wear and promote purity rings, verbally berating them when they complain that the rings are overshadowing their music and projecting the wrong message.
+As Kenny subsequently becomes dull and ceases spending time with his friends, it is revealed that the Jonas Brothers' fearsome, greedy, sadistic, and foul-mouthed boss, Mickey Mouse, is forcing them to wear and promote purity rings in order to "sell sex to little girls", verbally berating them when they complain that the rings are overshadowing their music and projecting the wrong message.
 Mickey even brutally assaults Joe Jonas after he and his brothers threaten to refuse performing due to Mickey's demands that they wear and promote the rings, explaining that the rings allow him to sell sexual stimulation to young girls while falsely promoting innocence and purity.
-Concerned for their friend, Stan, Kyle, and Cartman attempt to confront the Jonas Brothers at a televised appearance in Denver, but Mickey, mistaking the boys for secret agents hired by DreamWorks (or Michael Eisner) to sabotage the televised appearance, tranquilizes them and takes them prisoner backstage.
+Concerned for Kenny, Stan, Kyle, and Cartman attempt to confront the Jonas Brothers at a televised appearance in Denver (in which the Jonas Brothers douse the audience of young girls with "white foam") about their purity ring and sex influences, but Mickey, mistaking the boys for secret agents hired by either DreamWorks or Michael Eisner to sabotage the televised appearance, tranquilizes them and takes them prisoner backstage.